laureneolin/Portfolio/System_Overview_Integration_Guide.md

 ### Secure Communication & Token Usage

-- HTTPS — All requests to AFCS components must use HTTPS to ensure encryption in transit.
+- HTTPS — To guarantee encryption while in transit, all requests to AFCS components must use HTTPS.
-- HMAC (Message Validation) — Certain endpoints (e.g., Helix Stream event delivery) require an HMAC signature to verify message authenticity and prevent tampering.
+- HMAC (Message Validation) — To ensure message authenticity and guard against manipulation, some endpoints (like Helix Stream event delivery) need an HMAC signature.
-- Rate Limits — The **Helix Secure Gateway** enforces request limits per client to prevent abuse.
-Exceeding the limits returns a `429 Too Many Requests` response.
+- Rate Limits — To guard against misuse, the **Helix Secure Gateway** imposes request limits for each client.
+A `429 Too Many Requests` response is returned when the limits are exceeded.
-- Token Expiration — AFCS tokens are temporary (120 seconds) to reduce the risk of replay attacks.
-Clients must re-authenticate and request a new token once expired.
+- Token Expiration — To lessen the possibility of replay attacks, AFCS tokens are only valid for a period of 120 seconds.
+After a token expires, clients need to request a new one and re-authenticate.

 ### Example — Token Request